behnamyazdan/PythonForDataEngineeringCourse/05-WorkingWithDataSourcesAndSerialization/13-ParquetAndPyArrow.md

 import random
 import datetime

-# Configuration for the log file
+# Configuration for the logs file
-num_records = 10000  # Number of log records to generate
+num_records = 10000  # Number of logs records to generate
 start_date = datetime.datetime(2024, 1, 1)  # Start date for the logs
 end_date = datetime.datetime(2024, 1, 10)  # End date for the logs